Ridzz23/cse15l-lab-reports/LabReport1.md

 <br>

 ![Image](cd_folder.png)
 > Here the `cd` command is followed by the path of the folder `lecture1/`.
 This is an acceptable argument.
-Therefore, the current working directory changes to `/home/lecture1/`.
+Therefore, the current working directory changes from `/home/` to `/home/lecture1/`.
 <br>

 ![Image](cd_file.png)